Discover 10 simple genealogy search tips that’ll help you to discover those more elusive ancestors.

 Trust this Genealogy Search Tip

-Not everything is online.
-Even record sets that are online are not always complete.
+Not everything is online and even record sets that are online are not always complete.
 Trust me when I say that this is often not obvious.
 In fact it’s something pro genealogists like me often rant about – because it should be made much more obvious than it is!

 If you can’t find an ancestor in an online parish collection see whether you can browse the pages instead.
 Is there a gap in your year of interest?